fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fixm-core.md

 # FIXM Core

 **FIXM Core** provides globally harmonized flight data structures that can be exchanged in various contexts.
+The scope of `FIXM Core 4.3.0` is the following: provide harmonised representation of the flight data structures exchanged 1) in the context of FF-ICE/R1 as specified in the FF-ICE/R1 Implementation Guidance Manual <sup>[[I-06]](#references)</sup> (main context of use), and 2) in the context of ICAO GADSS/LADR as specified in ICAO Doc 10150 <sup>[[I-16]](#references)</sup>.

 Only flight data structures that are globally applicable qualify for FIXM Core.
 Flight data structures that are local or regional in nature do not qualify for **FIXM Core**.
 An **Extensions** mechanism is implemented so that **FIXM Core** can be extended in order to cover these local or regional data structures, as appropriate.

-The main context for the use of **FIXM Core** is ICAO FF-ICE.
-Therefore, **FIXM Core** currently captures the flight data structures that are identified in the ICAO FF-ICE Implementation Guidance Manual <sup>[[I-06]](#references)</sup>.

 **FIXM Core** exists as a standard for exchanging flight data rather than as a set of pre-defined messages, allowing flexible exchanges between users rather than enforcing rigid communication patterns.
 However, once a given exchange is well-defined, it is useful to be able to enforce syntax and content validation checks to ensure the data being exchanged is of high quality.
 This is addressed by **FIXM Applications**.